QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 G_hat
 ```

-We use the optimal consumption plans to find  steady state consumption for  young and  old are given by the
+We use the optimal consumption plans to find  steady state consumptions for  young and  old

 ```{code-cell} ipython3
 Cy_hat, Co_hat = K_to_C(K_hat, D_hat, τ_hat, r_hat, α, β)